smaranng/Hostel-PGRecommender/README.md

 └── pghms.sql
 ```

-***Usage**
+**Usage**
 ---

-Register or log in to the system.
+- Register or log in to the system.

-Search hostels and PGs based on location.
+- Search hostels and PGs based on location.

-View sentiment analysis graphs and recommended options.
+- View sentiment analysis graphs and recommended options.

-Select the best accommodation based on reviews and cost.
+- Select the best accommodation based on reviews and cost.

-Future Enhancements
+**Future Enhancements**
+---

-Integration of real-time review updates.
+- Integration of real-time review updates.

-Mobile application support.
+- Mobile application support.

-Advanced NLP models for multi-language support.
+- Advanced NLP models for multi-language support.

-Incorporation of user preferences and filters.
+- Incorporation of user preferences and filters.

 Contributing
 Contributions are welcome.
 Please create a pull request or open an issue for suggestions.

-License
-This project is licensed under the MIT License.